drazenbuljovcic/otel-next/README.md

 Attributes that are attached to certain spans can provide information about the specific process that was running at the time - like attaching ids that were generated or pieces of output which was produced.

 > [Preview env](https://ui.honeycomb.io/zeen-obs/environments/test/result/3mELDaaStQR?tab=raw)

+| <span style="color:red">Unfortunately honeycomb does not have publicly shareable dashboard displaying traces</span>
+| Please reach out to me for assistance